Western Junior College Athletic Conference

 The Western Junior College Athletic Conference (WJCAC) is a junior college athletic conference for many technical and community colleges within the Southwest states of Texas and New Mexico, sponsored by the National Junior College Athletic Association (NJCAA).
 Conference championships are held in most sports and individuals can be named to All-Conference and All-Academic teams.
 It is part of NJCAA Region 5.

 Member schools

 Current members

-The WTJCAC currently has 12 full members, all but one are public schools:
+The WTJCAC currently has 12 full members, all are public schools: